nruhm/diarscription/docs/reference/audio/sample-d/gold-reference.md

 42
 00:02:16,432 --> 00:02:22,172
-[SPEAKER_00]: I'm just sitting over there taking notes and routing phone calls.
+[SPEAKER_00]: I'm kind of just sitting over there taking notes and routing phone calls.

 43
 00:02:22,152 --> 00:02:27,792